atlasti/nlp_models/README.md

 spaCy needs python

-You need to unzip the file an then pass the read data to a method like this:
+You need to unzip the file and then pass the read data to a method like this:
 ```
 DATA_KEY = "data"
 LANG_KEY = "lang"